thanpolas/logality/README.md

 -   JSON log messages with a strict schema.
 -   Extend the logging schema to fit your needs.
--   Customize by overwriting the built-in serializers to create your own logging schema.
+-   Customize built-in serializers by overwriting them to create your own logging schema.
 -   Use Logality in your NPM Libraries and expose a writable stream so that the upstream consumer applications can manage the logging stream of your